-Literature presents different erosion mechanisms, namely, plucking/uplift (instantaneous and timedependent), abrasion, fracturing (brittle and fatigue) (Kashtiban et al. 2021), out of which block uplift is determined to be the most common mechanism in rock mass erosion, especially with blocks of size less than 1 m (Pan et al. 2014; Wahl et al. 2019).
+Literature presents different erosion mechanisms, namely, plucking/uplift (instantaneous and timedependent), abrasion, fracturing (brittle and fatigue) (Kashtiban et al. 2021), out of which block uplift is determined to be most common mechanism in rock mass erosion, especially in the blocks of size less than 1 m (Liu et al. 1998; Pan et al. 2014; Wahl et al. 2019).
 This uplift mechanism is highly dependent on the hydraulic pressure distribution on the top of the block and within the joints.
-Different flow characteristics such as flow rate, degree of aeration of the water, flow turbulence and formation of hydraulic jump (Wilkinson et al. 2018; Kote and Nangare 2019) and different geomechanical characteristics such as joint opening, joint orientation, protrusion of blocks, joint shear properties, block size and spillway surface characteristics (Bollaert 2002; Pells 2016; Boumaiza et al. 2019) determine the hydraulic pressure distribution around an intact rock block which may result in the possibility of block dislodgement.
+Different flow characteristics such as flow rate, degree of aeration of the water, flow turbulence and formation of hydraulic jump (Ervine et al. 1997; Wilkinson et al. 2018; Kote and Nangare 2019) and different geomechanical characteristics such as joint opening, joint orientation, protrusion of blocks, joint shear properties, block size and spillway surface characteristics (Bollaert 2002; Pells 2016; Boumaiza et al. 2019) determine the hydraulic pressure distribution around an intact rock block which may result in the possibility of block dislodgement.
 The hydraulic pressure is often found to be highly fluctuating and the determination of these fluctuating pressures at actual spillway sites would be highly challenging due to its associated cost and complexity.
-In this scenario, physical reduced-scale models can be useful tools to estimate these pressures.
+In this scenario, physical modelling using reduced scale models can be a relevant means to estimate these pressures.
 Physical models allow studying the effect of individual hydraulic and geomechanical parameters.
-Many researchers developed various reduced scale models, however, most models are using a single large block (George 2012, 2015) or a group of very small blocks (Sawadogo 2010).
-The joint orientation is one of the important parameters influencing the erodibility process as it determines the dislodgement of a block kinematically under the combination of destabilizing and resisting forces.
-Reinius (1986) studied the effects of block protrusion and joint orientation on the hydraulic pressures and presented non-dimensional uplift coefficient (C{up} ') values for different conditions.
-These values are used for the development of the Quasi-Static Impulsion (QSI) method of Comprehensive Scour Model (CSM) by Bollaert (2012).
-The measurements from Reinius (1986) are based on piezometric measurements and the fluctuations in the hydraulic pressure are taken into account in the development of C{up} 'values for different arrangements.
+Many researchers developed various reduced scale models, however, most models are using a single large block (George 2012, 2015) or a group of very small blocks (Sawadogo 2010) The joint orientation is one of the important parameters influencing the erodibility process as it determines the dislodgement of a block kinematically under the combination of destabilizing and resisting forces.
+A poorly oriented rock block permits the exploitation of fractures in the rock mass leading to a higher erosion potential.
+The existing semi-empirical methods implicitly use different parameters, namely, relative block structure rating (Kirsten 1982), erosion discontinuity orientation adjustment factor and kinematically viable mechanism for detachment (Pells 2016) considering the effects of joint orientation.
+Reinius (1986) studied the effects of block protrusion and joint orientation on the hydraulic pressures and presented non-dimensional uplift coefficient (C{up}) values for different conditions.
+These values are used for the development of the Quasi-Static Impulsion (QSI) method of CSM by Bollaert (2012).
+The QSI method, though it is developed for the plunging jet conditions, can be applied for the parallel flow spillway when non-dimensional coefficient values are available.
+The measurements from Reinius (1986) are based on piezometric measurements and the fluctuations in the hydraulic pressure are taken into account in the development of C{up} ' values for different arrangements.

-In our previous article (Karnati et al. 2024), we have presented the impact of joint orientation on the hydraulic pressure distribution around the block using physical model tests under different flow rates.
+In our previous study (Karnati et al. 2024), we have presented the impact of joint orientation on the hydraulic pressure distribution around the block using physical model tests under different flow rates.
 The current article focuses on obtaining the C{up} ' values based on the fluctuating pressures and analysing the stability of the blocks under the action of hydraulic forces in different block orientations.

 The paper initially presents a description of reduced scale model, then describes the methodology employed to obtain the hydraulic pressures and C{up} ' values, and finally determines the stability of the blocks inclined with the flow direction.